Center for Viticultural Sciences

 Under this act, the institution became a part of a national community of colleges and universities that received funding from the federal government annually, beginning in 1967 for research and beginning in 1972 for both research and extension.
 The 1890 colleges and universities were not allowed to participate in the receipt of formula (research and extension) funds until 1977, when they along, with Tuskegee Institute (University), were written into the Food Security Act of 1977 via a bill sponsored by U.S. Congressman Frank E. Evans and Senator James B. Allen.

 This historic legislative transaction was important to the institution and made it possible to build what was destined to become an academic giant on a hilltop known as “Highwood” back in the 19th century, and the “Highest of Seven Hills” in Tallahassee, Florida today.
 Also, this federal act made it possible to add the A&M to the school’s name and transform a state normal school into the world renown, Florida Agricultural and Mechanical University.
-The mechanical arts and agricultural programs established in 1891 have developed progressively under the umbrella known today as the College of Engineering Sciences, Technology and Agriculture (CESTA) at FAMU.
+The agricultural programs established in 1891 are now housed in the College of Agriculture and Food Sciences(CAFS) at FAMU.

-The components of CESTA’s tripartite concept of the land-grant mission includes the following: a) Academic Programs; b) Research and Technology; c) Cooperative Extension and Outreach; d) International Agricultural Programs; and e) Navy ROTC.
-Thus, CESTA has truly become the land-grant arm of Florida A&M University.
+The components of CAFS' tripartite concept of the land-grant mission includes the following: a) Academic Programs; b) Research and Technology; c) Cooperative Extension and Outreach; d) International Agricultural Programs; and e) Navy ROTC.
+Thus, CAFS has truly become the land-grant arm of Florida A&M University.

 Division of Academic Programs